How to Make Cheap Clothing Look Expensive

 Many of us aren’t running out to spend thousands of dollars on an article of clothing, but that doesn’t mean we don’t want our outfits to look like a million bucks.

-The good news is that the inexpensive clothing and accessories that are lacking a high-end designer label and hanging from the clearance rack could end up looking like you dropped some serious cash on them and all that’s required of you is a good eye, some effort, and maybe making a minor change or two here and there.
+The good news is that the inexpensive clothing and accessories that lack a high-end designer label and hang from the clearance rack could end up looking like you dropped some serious cash on them, and all that’s required of you is a good eye, some effort, and maybe making a minor change or two here and there.

 Ready to upgrade your wardrobe?
 The following tips can help you get started when you want to improve the look of cheap clothing.

 Replacing the cheap-looking buttons or the flimsy zipper could make a big difference in making inexpensive clothing look like it costs much more.

 However, if you’re not skilled in changing out the aforementioned, have a tailor do it for you for a minimal cost.
 The buttons and zippers shouldn’t just look better, but they should also stay in place without coming loose.

 Wearing poorly-fitting underwear or underwear that doesn’t allow for a streamlined appearance is one way to take an otherwise great look down a few notches.